 - You want to know what it really takes, financially, to buy a home

-- You are imagining you will buy in the next year or two
+- You are imagining you will buy in the next two months to two years

 - Have any kind of friends / collectives / land project in mind and need ideas (also, see this post!)

 We don’t cover:

-- House hunting or search tips (get your realtor on that one)
+- House hunting, search, or contract tips (get your realtor on that one)